 The New Madrid Seismic Zone averages more than 200 earthquakes per year.
+Most can't be felt, but a few can cause measurable damage.

 Experts say there's a 25 to 40 percent chance for a major earthquake in a fifty year period.
 The result could be major damage from St. Louis to Memphis.
 The last major earthquake in the New Madrid Seismic Zone was centered in southeast Missouri, near the town of Charleston, in 1895, so we're overdue for a major earthquake.